eastgenomics/eggd_vep_CENCNV_config/README.md

 ## What does this config version contain?

 This config repo contains two json files for the genome builds GRCh38 and GRCh37.
-These json files provides information about annotations, plugins, required fields and the genome version.
+These json files provide information about annotations, plugins, required fields and the genome version.

 | Key | GRCh37 | GRCh38 |
 |--------------|--------------|--------------|